silin-hussein/Friend-Group-Project/README.md

 # Get Started

-1. cd frontend
-2. npm install
-3. cd ../backend
-4. npm install backend
+1. npm install
-6. npm run start
+2. npm run start
-7. open frontend/public/index.html via Web-Browser
+3. Please navigate to "localhost:4001" using a web browser.